isomerpages/ura-lkywcp/_network/0-about.md

 The Network was jointly found by the first 7 LKYWCP Laureates and is also open to the Prize's Special Mentions and future awardees.
 To enrich the engagements, the Network also brings together various stakeholders from each city: mayors, city hall, planning departments, and knowledge organisations.

-**Founding Members of the City Network for the Lee Kuan Yew World City Prize**
+Founding Members of the City Network for the Lee Kuan Yew World City Prize:

 | Member City | Knowledge Partners | Link |
 | :--- | :--- | :--- |